scare-scale/ScareScale/src/content/movie/the-rule-of-jenny-pen-2025.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /eftVUg9R1lys3wT8kHJqMaK64m7.jpg
+synopsis: "Confined to a secluded rest home and trapped within his stroke-ridden body, a former Judge must stop an elderly psychopath who employs a child's puppet to abuse the home's residents with deadly consequences."
 ---
-Confined to a secluded rest home and trapped within his stroke-ridden body, a former Judge must stop an elderly psychopath who employs a child's puppet to abuse the home's residents with deadly consequences.